Chennedy Carter: 2022

 In her season on the Sparks, Carter played in 24 games and started two of those.
 She averaged "8.9 points, 1.9 rebounds and 1.9 assists in 16.4 minutes per game" in that season.
 In March 2023, the Sparks waived Carter and were obligated to pay her protected $86,701 salary under the terms of the contract.
 The Los Angeles Times reported that Carter had been benched for "poor conduct" during the season.
 After Derek Fisher was fired as the team's head coach during the 2022 season, the interim coach, Fred Williams, did not play Carter for four games due to a "coach's decision".

 2023

 Carter did not play in the WNBA in the 2023 season.

 2024

+On June 1, 2024, during a game against the Indiana Fever, Carter was involved in a highly publicized incident when she committed an off-the-ball foul against rookie guard Caitlin Clark, knocking her to the floor.
+Initially ruled a common foul on the court, the WNBA upgraded the play to a Flagrant 1 foul upon league review the following day.
+The incident drew significant national media attention and sparked widespread debate regarding the level of physicality and rookie treatment within the league.

-The Chicago Sky signed Carter for the 2024 season under head coach Teresa Weatherspoon.
-However, the Sky chose to not extend her a qualifying offer in January 2025, making her an unrestricted free agent.
+Carter finished the 2024 season as the Chicago Sky's leading scorer, averaging 17.5 points, 3.5 rebounds, and 3.1 assists per game under head coach Teresa Weatherspoon.
+However, the Sky chose not to extend her a qualifying offer, making her an unrestricted free agent due to reported locker room concerns and a shifting roster direction under a new coaching staff.

+2025

+Carter did not play in the WNBA in the 2025 season, instead playing for the Mexican team Adelitas de Chihuahua and the Chinese team Wuhan Shengfan.

+2026

+On April 15, 2026, Carter signed a training camp contract with the Las Vegas Aces.
+On July 7, 2026, she was waived by the Aces.
+Prior to being waived, she appeared in 13 of the Aces' 21 games and averaged 12.2 points per game.